Vasileios20/AcropolisEstates/README.md

 ### Deployment

 The site has been deployed using Heroku.
 Deployed [API link](https://re-drf-api-f69fb4705742.herokuapp.com/).

+I have used VSCode for developement so I'll describe the steps I took.

 Follow these steps:

 #### ElephantSQL